This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Payment order for surcharge

 The JFTC must order a payment of surcharge when it finds an unreasonable restraint of trade that relates to consideration (article 7-2, paragraph 1 of the AMA).
 The amount of surcharge is basically calculated by multiplying the amount of sales of the relevant products during the period in which the unreasonable restraint of trade was implemented by the surcharge calculation rate of 10 per cent.
+In addition, some instances where the company is deemed to have obtained unjust gains due to the infringement would also be taken into consideration regarding the basis of calculation after the 2019 amendment.

-Together with the extension of the maximum period subject to the surcharge from three years to 10 years (or more, in certain circumstances), the AMA was amended to allow the JFTC to estimate the amounts of the basis of calculation listed above, if the company does not provide materials that should form the basis for the calculation (article 7-2, paragraph 3, of the AMA).
+The 2019 amendment further allowed the JFTC to estimate the amounts of the basis of calculation listed above, if the company does not provide materials that should form the basis for the calculation (article 7-2, paragraph 3, of the AMA).

 The calculation rate for the surcharge will be increased to 150 per cent of the original rate if the relevant company, its 100 per cent subsidiary or a business that it has acquired by merger, corporate split or business transfer has been subject to a payment order for surcharge resulting from unreasonable restraint of trade or private monopolisation within the past 10 years.
 In addition, the calculation rate for the surcharge will also be increased to 150 per cent of the original rate if the company played a major role in an unreasonable restraint of trade, required or requested other companies to obstruct the JFTC’s investigation, or required or requested other companies not to apply for leniency (including the Reduction System for Cooperation in Investigation).
 If a company falls under both of the above cases, the calculation rate of surcharge will be doubled.